kainliu/kainliu.github.io/source/_posts/thoughts-on-a-beautiful-trick-of-memorization-in-python.md

 -----

-I will end this post with correcting the mistakes in the previous global solution, this time with 100 precent confidence.
+I will end this post by improving the global solution as mentioned in the beginning.

 ```python
 """ Global variable solution """